-The "Fayetteville Observer" publishes communication signed "K N" giving an account of the meeting of the candidates for Governor of North Carolina, before the people,

-The "Observer" makes the following sens ble remarks, which we commend to the special those practices which she is seeking to aban-
+The "Fayetteville Observer" publishes communication signed "K N " giving at account of the meeting of the candidates fo Governor of North Carolina, before the people, practice of such canvassing to be "demoralizand perfectly useless and unnecessary."
+The "Observer" makes the following sens only allade to our sister State by the disparselves just awaking to the idea of adopting those practices which she is seeking to aban-

 "Seriously, the present leaning of our minds is to the conclusion at which our correspon-dent has arrived.
-We have heretofore favored the practice of canvassing.
-There was a vast, deal of information diffused among the peo-ple, and oftentimes among those who received it in an other way.
-The people were awakened to a proper appreciation, and aroused to a full exercise, of the great right of suffrage.
-Then there was something pleasant, and con-formable to the nature of our institutions, in the familiar personal intercourse between ers and people.
-And the people were made to feel that they had a claim on their officer. and the officer that he war directly amenable to the people.
-Such ere some of our thoughts in the car her periods of the canvassing system.
-We confess that they have somewhat changed of ate.
+We have heretofore favored the practice of canvasing.
+There was a vast dual of information diffused among the peo-ple and oftentimes among those who received it in no other way.
+The people were awaken ed to a proper appreciation, and aroused to a full exercise, of the great right of suffrage.
+Then there was something pleasant, and conformable to the nature of our institutions, in irs and people.
+And the people were made to feel that they had a claim on their officer, and the officer that he was diractly amenable to the people.

+were some of our thoughts in the ear-Suck lier periods of the canvassing system.
+I confess that they have somewhat changed